A career in ergonomics will suit you if you enjoy studying and improving human efficiency in the workplace

-While pre-entry experience is not required, work in a relevant environment can be useful.
-Employers usually prefer candidates with some level of industrial experience.
+While pre-entry experience is not required, employers prefer candidates with some level of industrial experience.

-Ergonomists' knowledge and skills are required in a wide range of settings, including:
+Ergonomists' knowledge and skills are required in a variety of settings, including:

 - utility companies.

-Ergonomists employed by these companies may work as part of a team of professionals, such as designers and health specialists, or as part of a specialist department.
+If you are employed in these areas, you may work as part of a team of professionals, such as designers and health specialists, or as part of a specialist department.

-First posts tend to be with established companies across the range of industries, at universities or with one of the larger ergonomics consultancies.
-After gaining sufficient experience they tend to move in to their own consultancy work.
+Your first post is likely to be with an established company across the range of industries, at a university or at one of the larger ergonomics consultancies.
+After gaining sufficient experience you could move on to your own consultancy work.

 General ergonomics consultancies offer a range of services to clients, such as health and safety and hazard analysis.

 Other companies offer more specialist support and require ergonomists with a greater level of experience and sector knowledge.
 Areas may include computer hardware and software ergonomics, human reliability assessment and product design.

 Look for job vacancies at: